 What should I do if I forget a dose?

-If you take rivaroxaban twice a day, take the missed dose as soon as you remember it on that day.
-You may take 2 doses at the same time to make up for the missed dose.
+- If you take rivaroxaban twice a day, take the missed morning dose as soon as you remember it on that day.
+You may take 2 doses at the same time in the evening to make up for the missed morning dose.
 Resume your regular dosing schedule on the next day

 What side effects can this medication cause?